 18-month placement with Somerset and Wessex Eating Disorders Association (SWEDA) in Shepton Mallet.

 6-month placement at The Glastonbury Surgery with the Counsellors' Collective South West.

 I have regular supervision, in keeping with the BACP's Ethical Framework, and engage in ongoing professional development to enhance the service I offer.

 Issues I have worked with include: depression, anxiety, eating disorders, bereavement, relationship issues, issues arising from particular life stage, self-worth, identity and long-term health conditions.

 Areas of counselling I deal with

-A session lasts 50 minutes and the first session is free.
-If you decide to pursue counselling with me my fee is £30 per session.
+A session lasts 50 minutes and I offer a free initial assessment session.
+If you decide to pursue counselling with me my fee is £35 per session.